This page may contain affiliate links. Learn More.

 Ash can be a great addition to the garden for some uses.
 Learn how to use ash in the garden in this article.
+And find other great information on gardening for beginners.

 Ash can be found in abundance around the home.
 There is charcoal ash, ashes from the fireplace or fire pit, and ashes from things you burn such as paper.
 We had 23 years of old tax records, receipts, and daycare enrollment forms in our attic and that’s far too many to keep.